MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/dashboard/index.md

 ---
-title: Dashboard
+title: App Management
 description: Using the dashboard to create and access app info in Mobile Center.
 keywords: dashboard
 author: joemellin
 ms.author: joemellin
-ms.date: 01/20/17
+ms.date: 01/27/17
 ms.topic: article
 ms.assetid: 24dc2b8f-6b76-4881-9195-368233b8a820
 ms.service: mobile-center
 ---

-# Dashboard
+# App Management

 ## Creating an App

-To create an app, log in and click **Create new app**.
+To create an app, log in and click **Add new app**.

 ## Access an App